catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 # Reading JSON files with Pandas

 JavaScript Object Notation (JSON) is a lightweight file format based on name-value pairs, similar to Python dictionaries.
-It's often used to send data to and from web applications, and is one of the most common formats provided when you're accessing data from an Application Programming Interface (API).
+JSON often used to send data to and from web applications, and is one of the most common formats provided when you're accessing data from an Application Programming Interface (API).
+JSON data can be found saved as either `.json` or `.txt` files.

 If we look at a single record from `eia923_2022_sample.json`, we can see that each name-value pair corresponds to one row and one column in a tabular dataset.